Kanyenje-Brian/Kanyenje-Brian/README.md

 ## 🤝 Let's Connect

-I'm open to internships, collaborations, and freelance work in data analysis and visualization.
+I'm open to internships, collaborations, and freelance work in Data Analysis, Visualization and Data Science.
 Feel free to reach out via [email](mailto:bkanyenje@gmail.com) or connect on [LinkedIn]([https://www.linkedin.com/in/brian-kanyenje-72818b358](https://www.linkedin.com/in/brian-kanyenje-bk/)).

 ---